 By 2030, NCQA requires all HEDIS submissions to be fully digital.
 Starting early creates tangible, compounding advantages that late adopters (those who wait until after 2027 to start) won’t be able to match:

+The difference between waiting until 2030 and acting today could mean years of missed opportunities in revenue growth, care improvements, and operational efficiency.
 The following diagram illustrates how the shift from traditional HEDIS to Digital HEDIS creates these competitive advantages, and why starting sooner accelerates impact.